 A: If insufficient cache is detected, and the preceding error is displayed, we recommend that you use EMR-SDK Version 1.1.0 or later to avoid insufficient cache during OSS network reconnection tries.

 A: The job execution mode must be yarn-client (or local) for Spark to process Hives data.
 Yarn-cluster is not supported.
-Otherwise, the preceding exception will appear.
+Otherwise, the preceding exception appears.
 Some third-party packages in the job jar file may also trigger the exception while running Spark.

 A: A simple method is to modify the mapred-site.xml file.
 For example:

-You then only need to add the library file you need.
+You then only must add the library file you need.